 Just as the title suggests, the primary ingredient in these muffins is oats.
 We use it both as oat flour, which can be made easily at home in your blender, plus quick oats which help give the muffins a really nice texture.

 If you're celiac and oats are tricky for you, I recommend looking online for some certified gluten-free oats.
-I buy the ones from Bob's Red Mill, but I've seen a few other brands on places like Amazon, Thrive Market and Vitacost.
+Here are some places to shop:

 What I really like about starting my day with oats is that it provides long-lasting and sustaining energy from the combination of complex carbohydrates and fiber.
 Oats digest more slowly than something refined (like the flours that are used in most bakery-style muffins) and therefore will keep you fuller for much longer.

 But oats aren't the only star to this show!
 I mean since we're making Strawberry Banana Oatmeal Muffins, we've also got lots of banana for sweetness and flavor, plus chopped fresh strawberries for another burst of sweet deliciousness.